felixnyamweya/wpsso-schema-json-ld/readme.txt

 Additional e-Commerce plugins are also supported, including Easy Digital Downloads, MarketPress, and WP eCommerce.

-**Fixes ALL Google Search Console / Structured Data Testing Tool errors and warnings:**
+**Fixes ALL Google Search Console / Structured Data Testing Tool errors:**

 * A value for the headline field is required.
 * A value for the image field is required.